 The video card selection is the driving factor for performance in OctaneRender.
 There are two aspects of a video card that impact render capabilities: the raw speed of the GPU itself and the amount of memory on the card.
 Video memory will limit how large and complex of scenes can be rendered GeForce cards tend to have good raw performance, with decent amounts of video memory, while Quadro cards come with larger amounts of VRAM but also cost far more for the same level of raw performance.
 As such, we recommend GeForce series cards for most Octane users.

-- Titan V 12GB - The older Titan Xp is fast, but the best performance for Octane - outside of a Tesla V100 or Quadro GV100 - is the Volta-based Titan V. Please note that support for the new GPU architecture it uses was only added to OctaneRender in version 3.0.8, so users on older releases will not be able to use this card.
+- Titan V 12GB - The older Titans are still fast, but the best performance for Octane - and the only Titan still faster than the RTX 2080 Ti - is the Volta-based Titan V. Please note that support for the new GPU architecture it uses was only added to OctaneRender in version 3.0.8, so users on older releases will not be able to use this card.
+Also, it does not have the new ray-tracing (RT) cores that the RTX models have... so when support for those is added to Octane, they may well outpace this card.

 The faster the card the better, but you can also use multiple GPUs to further increase speed.
 We have tested up to four GPUs, and scaling in OctaneRender is almost perfect: a system with four video cards is 4 times faster than a system with one.
 Because of the extremely good scaling in OctaneRender, it is important to consider whether your budget allows for up to four or just two cards.
 There are many situations where four lower-cost cards will actually be faster than two more expensive cards, but the trade off with more GPUs is a physically larger chassis.
 Other factors can come into play as well, like the cost of a bigger case, motherboard, and power supply.
 We have a variety of system sizes and form factors to choose from, so that you can match both your budget and location requirements.